The Parent PLUS Loan can help parents finance a UC Berkeley education.

 OK!
 I'm Ready to Apply.
 How Do I Do This?

 The PLUS Loan application and Parent PLUS Master Promissory Note are completed online at studentloans.gov.
-The PLUS Loan application for the upcoming academic year will be available May 15 of each year.
+The PLUS Loan application for the upcoming academic year will be available in early April of each year.
+Apply only after your student has received an official offer of financial aid that includes a Parent PLUS Loan.

 Simply click the green "Log In" button in the top left corner of the screen and log in using your own FSA ID and password.
 Don't use your student's FSA ID to log in!

 Use these helpful PLUS Application Tips as you go through the process.